rtbrick/bngblaster/docsrc/sources/install.rst

 Running BNG Blaster
 -------------------

-The BNG Blaster needs permissions to send raw packets and change network interface settings.
+The BNG Blaster needs permission to send raw packets and change network interface settings.
 The easiest way to run the BNG Blaster is either as the root user or with
 sudo: